How does the airport planning process work?

 Based on the scope of a project, an environmental review may also be needed that could range from a categorical exclusion checklist, an environmental assessment, or an environmental impact statement.
 Approval of the appropriate environmental documentation is required before a project can begin.

-Will the public have input into the Willow Run Master Plan Study Update?
+Was the public involved with the Willow Run Airport Master Plan Study Update?

 Is Airport development funded with taxpayer’s money?